Rob--W/display-anchors/README.md

 2. Click on the input field at "Display #Anchors" (by default, it is "Alt + Shift + A").
 3. Press the keys for the desired shortcut (e.g. Ctrl + Shift + L).
 4. From now on, you can use the chosen shortcut to toggle anchors.

+In Firefox, the shortcut cannot be customized yet.
+This may change once https://bugzil.la/1215061 is resolved.

 ### Custom anchor text
 By default, the anchor is used as a label for the link.
 You may also opt in for a fixed value, as follows: